Zhaoxiang (town)

 Zhaoxiang (赵巷镇 (Zhàoxiàng)) is a town in Qingpu District, Shanghai, China.
 As of 2020, Zhaoxiang has a population of 143350 and an area of 40.47 km2.

 Transportation

-Zhaoxiang has access to Line 17 in Zhaoxiang Station.
+Zhaoxiang has access to Shanghai Metro Line 17 at Zhaoxiang station.
 The G50 Shanghai–Chongqing Expressway and China National Highway 318 pass through the town.

 Administrative Divisions

 As of 2022, Zhaoxiang administers the following 3 residents' committees, 19 residential communities, and 8 villages: